michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 #### PUT-requests

-PUT-requests updates and modifies the data at the endpoint.
+PUT-requests sends a request to the endpoint to update/modify data.

 - PUT /current-workout/{workoutIndex}: Set the current workout based on the provided index.